Fire and rescue services

 If you see any ticks, monitor the tick site for signs of infection.

-Waterborne, foodborne and other infectious diseases occur in North Macedonia.
+Waterborne, foodborne and other infectious diseases occur.
 These include:

 Serious outbreaks sometimes occur.